3 months ago

 Your face covering does not have to be a medical mask, it can be homemade - the government has some guidance here on making your own, or we have an easy step-by-step guide below.

-Everyone is expected to wear a face covering if they can.
+Everyone is expected to wear a face covering if they can, and those who are not complying and are not exempt can be issued a fine by the police.
 The below list of exemptions from the government is not exhaustive and would extend to someone who has a justifiable reason for not wearing one on the grounds of health or disability not outlined below.

 Please remember to be mindful and considerate of other passengers as not all reasons for exemptions are visible.